- Home to LMIC

 Total average openings are the summation of job openings due to all three factors.

-Annualized results are calculated by dividing by 10, the number of years in the projection period.
+Annualized results are calculated by dividing by 10 for long-term projections or by two for short-term projections, the number of years in the respective projection period.
 Please Note: Average annual openings is an estimate that results from division; is it is not the number of job vacancies in any specific year within the projections period.

 Change - Number of openings created due to employment change represents the difference between the base employment in an occupation and the projection; if the projection for an occupation is negative, then openings due to change are set to zero.
 Positive employment change, or growth, includes employment level changes due to business expansion, as well as changes in an industry's staffing pattern.